picatz/threat_feed/README.md

 Threat Feed is an open source threat intelligence framework.
 Still a work in progress.

+##### Design Goals

+I want to be able to describe a threat as code. `Threat intelligence as code`.
+I want this to be easy, shareable and testable without knowing a whole bunch about code, distribution, or testing frameworks.

+## JSON

+To keep things simple, a `Threat` can be thought of a specifc set of JSON "elements".

+### Why JSON?

+JSON is pretty much everywhere.
+Pretty easy to work with in multiple languages.
+Easy to dump into databases and search engines like elasticsearch.

 ## DSL

 Threat Feed includes a simple, optional DSL to create different elements for the framework.

 ### Why a DSL?

-A domain specific language ( also known as a DSL ) is a way to allow a tight integration of a specific subset of code to a particular problem domain.
+A `Domain Specific Language` is a great way to express ideas as code in a specific way to address a problem domain.
 In Threat Feed's case: a DSL to describe elements associated with threat intelligence.

-##### Advantages

-I want to be able to describe a "threat" as code.
-I want this to be easy, shareable and testable without knowing a whole bunch about code, distribution, or testing frameworks.

 #### Threat
 ```ruby